-ACTRA Toronto has been seeking legislation to protect child performers for a long time.
-An earlier version of the Bill (Bill 71 Protecting Child Performers Act) had been ordered for Third Reading at Queen’s Park before dying on the Order Paper when the June 12, 2014, Ontario provincial election was called.
-(Click here to learn more about how Ontario Private Members’ Bills become law.)
+ACTRA Toronto had been seeking legislation to protect child performers for a long time.
+An earlier version of the bill had been ordered for Third Reading at Queen’s Park before dying on the Order Paper when the June 12, 2014, Ontario provincial election was called.
+(Learn more about how Ontario Private Members’ Bills become law.)

 Unlike other industries where children can’t work until they’re at least 14 years old, the entertainment industry employs children on stage and on screen from an early age.
 But for the longest time there was no legislation to specifically protect them.
 Young workers often can’t recognize health and safety hazards, which can lead to serious injury, illness or even death.